Article written by Elisa - Travel Writer & Local in France

-According to his memories, in April 1879, during his daily tours, the rural postman stumbled against a stone, failing to fall on the road.
-It was a curious and beautiful stone, that he will call the “the stumbling block”.
+According to his memories, in April 1879, the rural postman stumbled against a stone during his daily tour, failing to fall on the road.
+It was a curious and beautiful stone that he will call “the stumbling block.”
 During the following days, always along his daily tour, the postman found other singular stones, more beautiful than the first one.
-He then decided that if nature could make “sculpture” he could also become an architect.
+He then decided that if nature could make “sculpture,” he could also become an architect.

-The Ideal Palace is a classed Historical Monument since 1969.
+The Ideal Palace is listed as a Historical Monument since 1969.
 It is considered the only representation of Art Naïf in architecture.

-Enjoy unique wines and local products!
-Auvergne Rhône Alpes is home of 10 AOP vineyards, (Appellation d’Origine Protégée) including three world-famous Beaujolais, Côtes-du-Rhône and Savoie wines.
-It also offers the largest cheese platter with 21 AOC (Appellation d’Origine Controlée) cheeses and two cheese routes.
+Enjoy unique French wines and local products in Auvergne-Rhône-Alpes.
+The region is home of 10 AOP vineyards, (Appellation d’Origine Protégée) including three world-famous wines – Beaujolais, Côtes-du-Rhône and Savoie.
+It also offers the largest cheese platter with twenty-one AOC (Appellation d’Origine Controlée) cheeses and two cheese routes.

-The region has 90 Michelin-starred chefs, including 9 with 3 stars and three cities in the region – Lyon, Clermont-Ferrand, Annecy – are part of the list of top ten places to eat best in France 2019.
+The region has ninety Michelin-starred chefs, including nine chefs with 3 stars.
+Three cities in the region – Lyon, Clermont-Ferrand, Annecy – are part of the top ten places to eat best in France 2021.

 Pin it now & read it later